Matlal033/Project_MAPPO_Tennis/README.md

 This is the third project of the Udacity Deep Reinforcement Learning nanodegree, dealing with multi-agents reinforcement learning for collaboration and competition scenarios.
 For this project, the Tennis environment was solved using a Multi-Agent PPO (MAPPO) algorithm.

-The essence of this problem is to have two agents, each one controlling a racket, and bounce the ball over the net between themselves for as long as possible.
+The essence of this problem is to have two agents, each one controlling a racket, bounce the ball over the net between themselves for as long as possible.
 A reward of 0.1 is obtained when an agent bounces the ball over the net, or -0.1 if the ball hits the ground or goes out of bounds.

 The main specifications for each agent are: \